gathering photos: a life in 8 pictures

 Do look for:

-• Sharp focus and clear facial expressions.
+• Sharp focus

-• Good contrast between subject and background.
+• Good contrast between subject and background

-• Photos that tell a story.
+• Photos that tell a story

 Avoid: